-- What does the patch do? - What motivated it? - What impact does it have? - How was it tested? - Have alternatives been considered?
-Why did you choose this approach over another one? - If it fixes an issue, include a reference. - Follow the Coding Style and Coding Guidelines. - Use the checkpatch.pl script provided with the Linux source tree.
-A Makefile target is provided for convenience, see this section for more details. - Where appropriate, please update the documentation. - Consider whether the Porting Guide, Firmware Design document or other in-source documentation needs updating.

-- If you are submitting new files that you intend to be the code owner for (for example, a new platform port), then also update the Code owners file. - For topics with multiple commits, you should make all documentation changes (and nothing else) in the last commit of the series.
+- Ensure commits adhere to the project's Commit Style. - · Make commits of logical units.
+See these general Git guidelines for contributing to a project. - Keep the commits on topic.
+If you need to fix another bug or make another enhancement, please address it on a separate topic branch. - Split the patch in manageable units.
+Small patches are usually easier to review so this will speed up the review process. - Avoid long commit series.
+If you do have a long series, consider whether some commits should be squashed together or addressed in a separate topic. - Follow the Coding Style and Coding Guidelines. - Use the checkpatch.pl script provided with the Linux source tree.
+A Makefile target is provided for convenience, see this section for more details. - Where appropriate, please update the documentation. - Consider whether the Porting Guide, Firmware Design document or other in-source documentation needs updating. - If you are submitting new files that you intend to be the code owner for (for example, a new platform port), then also update the Code owners file. - For topics with multiple commits, you should make all documentation changes (and nothing else) in the last commit of the series.
 Otherwise, include the documentation changes within the single commit. - Ensure that each changed file has the correct copyright and license information.
 Files that entirely consist of contributions to this project should have a copyright notice and BSD-3-Clause SPDX license identifier of the form as shown in License.
 Files that contain changes to imported Third Party IP files should retain their original copyright and license notices.